- Physician-In-Chief, Barnes-Jewish Hospital, St. Louis, Missouri

 - Infectious Disease

-My research is based on the broad area of healthcare epidemiology, including the study of nosocomial infections, specifically surgical site infections, blood stream infections and ventilator-associated pneumonia.
-We study risk factors, outcomes and costs of these infections as well as how to prevent them.
-We use hospital-based information systems and informatics to do electronic surveillance.
-We are studying the epidemiology of medical errors, adverse events and outcomes.
-We have developed new reporting systems for medical errors and adverse events and we are studying the risk factors and outcomes of medical errors, adverse events and healthcare delivery in order to develop strategies to prevent these events and improve outcomes.
+Dr. Fraser’s research is based on the broad area of healthcare epidemiology, including the study of nosocomial infections, specifically surgical site infections, blood stream infections and ventilator-associated pneumonia.
+She risk factors, outcomes and costs of these infections as well as how to prevent them.
+Hospital-based information systems and informatics are used to do electronic surveillance.
+Her teams is studying the epidemiology of medical errors, adverse events and outcomes.
+They have developed new reporting systems for medical errors and adverse events and we are studying the risk factors and outcomes of medical errors, adverse events and healthcare delivery in order to develop strategies to prevent these events and improve outcomes.

-I also supervise a number of clinical research training programs to foster curriculum development in comparative effectiveness and health services research, outcomes measurement, methods and career development.
+Dr. Fraser also supervises a number of clinical research training programs to foster curriculum development in comparative effectiveness and health services research, outcomes measurement, methods and career development.